arthurgeron/fs_tests/README.md

 ## How to

 1. Checkout the project :)
+3. Change the ext-rtp-ip and ext-sip-ip parameters at ./conf/sip_profiles.xml depending on your needs (more instructions can be found in the file).
-2. Change the ips at the ./conf/autoload_modules/xml_curl.conf.xml and ./conf/vars.xml
+3. Change the ips at the ./conf/autoload_modules/xml_curl.conf.xml and ./conf/vars.xml
     * On both files a ##CHANGE_ME## shows where to put the ips
     * On vars.xml we need to change the ip freeswitch will use as domain, for aws instances I used the instance public ip
     * On xml_curl.conf.xml we need to show where is the service that will provide the dialplan xml(if it's on the same address you can replace gateway-url's ##CHANGE_ME## with ```$${domain}```).
-3. If using docker, start the freeswitch container using the command above.
+4. If using docker, start the freeswitch container using the command above.
 Remember to change \<PATH_TO_CONF> with the path to the conf folder of this project (/home/ubuntu/xml_curl_test/conf)
-4. Start the dialplan webserver.
+5. Start the dialplan webserver.
     * Go to the dialplan folder
     * Run ```node app.js```